valentinchelle/valentinchelle.github.io/_posts/2019-09-29-Ai-counter-depression.markdown

 time_to_read: 10 min
 ---

 > I have worked the past few months on analysing emotions with deep learning models in order to detect depression.
 I also elaborated some ways to counter depression on social networks when it is detected.
 This article aims to establish some methods that could be applied to detect and mitigate depression on social networks.
-I won't enter into details such as the code, I want this article to be accessible for any type of background, since the importance here lies in people being aware of these techniques.
+I won't enter into details such as the coding because I want this article to be accessible for any type of background, since the importance here lies in people being aware of these techniques.

 ## The need to counter depression

 Social networks are becoming a huge part of current human interactions.
 People publish publicly their thoughts, feelings and emotions.
-And they would also interact also more often with people feeling the same way as them. <b>Hence, depressed people might interact, follow and share content with other depressed people</b>.
+And they would interact more often with people feeling the same way as them. <b>Hence, depressed people might interact, follow and share content with other depressed people</b>.
 It creates some kind of vicious circle, where it becomes harder and harder to get out of the depressive period.

 ## They have the data and the resources, I have the methods

-Social Networks, now at the center of our life, have the responsability to take care of their users.
-These companies have enough data to recommend you the smartphone you would most likely like and they can do enough efforts to make you think you actually need that new smartphone.
-That data, and those efforts, could be used to help the users with problems like depression, and I'm gonna show how it can be done.
+Social Networks, now at the center of our life, have the responsibility to take care of their users.
+These companies have enough data to recommend you the smartphone you would most likely buy and they can do enough efforts to make you think you actually need that new smartphone.
+That data, and those efforts, could be used to help the users with problems like depression, and I'm going to show you how it can be done.
 So now Facebook, Twitter & Cie, you have no more excuses ;)

 ## AI and Emotions